ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.vis-materialdesign/README.md

         </tr>
         <tr>
             <td>value list</td>
             <td>Method of data of menu: value list<br>Define the number of menu entries by adding values that will be set to the datapoint.
-Entries must be separeted by comma</td>
+Entries must be separeted by semicolon</td>
         </tr>
         <tr>
         <td>value list: labels</td>
             <td>Method of data of menu: value list<br>Define the related labels of the values.
-Entries must be separeted by comma</td>
+Entries must be separeted by semicolon</td>
         </tr>
         <tr>
         <td>value list: labels</td>
             <td>Method of data of menu: value list<br>Define the related icons of the values.
-Entries must be separeted by comma.
+Entries must be separeted by semicolon.
 You can use image path or Material Design Icons name</td>
         </tr>
     </tbody>
 </table>